-"The haste with which Trajan retreated after the fall of Ctesiphon, and the suspension of his conquests in the Iranian hinterland, are first and foremost and directly attributable to the Jewish revolt.
+The haste with which Trajan retreated after the fall of Ctesiphon, and the suspension of his conquests in the Iranian hinterland, are first and foremost and directly attributable to the Jewish revolt.
 The role played by the Jews in the time of Nero was repeated in the time of Trajan, but this time with greater firmness.
 The insurrections of this little people sabotaged the foundation of a Roman state in the Far East, and in so doing, succeeded in stemming the Romanization of these regions.
 The Jewish uprising at the time of Trajan [much more than that of 66 CE] must therefore be attributed a universal historical significance, the consequences of which are felt to this day...
-The Messianic [= Jewish] impulse not only fertilized the West with the birth of Christianity, but also unwittingly determined the future development of the Levant."
+The Messianic [Jewish] impulse not only fertilized the West with the birth of Christianity, but also unwittingly determined the future development of the Levant.

-Schalit's thesis could be considered a priori visionary, so it would be risky to rely on such a conjectural restitution to admit that the Jews' action was so decisive as to alter the universal course of history?
-That said, once the emphatic allure of this work has been filtered out, we have to admit that it demonstrates several points directly linked to the dialectic of the Jews of Eretz-Israel at the time of the Talmud.
+Schalit’s thesis is more of a visionary suggestion than a deduced historical certitude, and thus constitutes an unreliable ground for the belief that the Jews’ action was so decisive as to alter the universal course of history.
+That said, once the emphatic allure of this work has been filtered out, it is clear that it demonstrates several points directly linked to the dialectic of the Jews of Eretz Israel at the time of the Talmud.
+These are:

-The Jews of Judea, who rose up against Rome in 66 CE, aborted Nero's campaign to conquer Parthian Babylonia, thus sparing Babylonia's extremely numerous Jewish communities from Roman domination.
+The Jews of Judea, who rose up against Rome in 66 CE prevented Nero‘s campaign to conquer Parthian Babylonia, thus sparing Babylonia‘s extremely numerous Jewish communities from Roman domination.

-The Jews of Judea who revolted against Rome in 66 CE eagerly awaited the opening of a second eastern front, both by the Parthians and by the Jews of Babylonia, which - if it came to pass - would probably have counterbalanced the balance of power of the Jewish insurrection against Rome.
+The Jews of Judea who revolted against Rome in 66 CE eagerly awaited the opening of a second eastern front, both by the Parthians and by the Jews of Babylonia, which, had it had come to pass, would probably have improved the chances of the Jewish insurrection against Rome.
 But this was not to be.

-The Jews of Judea were hoping for the arrival of Babylonian Jewish reinforcements to prevent the destruction of Jerusalem and its temple, or at least to act as a diversion.
-However, apart from a minority from Adiabene, the majority of Jews from Babylonia did not get involved in the armed conflict, being perhaps already perceived as indirectly responsible for the destruction of the second temple by their brothers in Judea!
+The Jews of Judea were hoping for the arrival of Babylonian Jewish reinforcements to prevent the destruction of Jerusalem and its Temple, or at least to act as a diversion.
+However, apart from a small number from Adiabene, the majority of Jews from Babylonia did not get involved in the armed conflict, being perhaps already perceived by their brothers in Judea as indirectly responsible for the destruction of the Second Temple.

-The revolt of the Diaspora between 115-117 CE and the massacres of Jewish communities in Egypt (notably the annihilation of the flourishing community of Alexandria), Cyrenaica and Cyprus provided a diversion, sparing the Jewish communities of Parthian Babylonia from a Roman conquest, the outcome of which was in no doubt, given the increasing weakness of the Arsacid defenses against the Trajan legions, at least in the first months of the campaign.
+The revolt of the Diaspora between 115–117 CE and the massacres of Jewish communities in Egypt (notably the annihilation of the flourishing Alexandrian community), Cyrenaica, and Cyprus provided a diversion.
+This spared the Jewish communities of Parthian Babylonia from a Roman conquest, which appeared inevitable given the increasing weakness of the Arsacid defenses against the Trajan legions, at least in the first months of the campaign.